-Physicians and surgeons who specialize in otolaryngology treat conditions of the ear, nose, and throat (ENT) and related structures of the head and neck.
-They examine patients, diagnose, and treat conditions of the nasal cavity and sinuses, such as deviated septum.
+Otolaryngologists treat disorders of the ear, nose, and throat (ENT) and related head and neck structures.
+They examine patients, make diagnoses, and treat conditions of the nasal cavity and sinuses, such as deviated septum.
 They administer treatments such as therapy, medication, and surgery to correct these conditions.
 In some military installations, these physicians are part of the cleft-palate or craniofacial disorder team.
 They treat all ages of service members and their families.

 Otolaryngologists work in hospitals and clinics on land and aboard ships.